Jxmes-Li/AirStream/README.md

 # Overview

 Welcome to AirStream!
 The application is a platform made for all users to upload and share videos on the cloud for anyone to view.
-Airstream has the capablity to scale up to 100,000 monthly active users!
+Airstream has the capablity to scale up to store and serve a virtually unlimited number of users and videos!
 All you need to do to start is make an account.

 # Getting started